TheBlazers25/SoftUni-Programming-Fundamentals-with-Python-09-2022/README.md

 Founded in 2013, [SoftUni](https://about.softuni.bg) provides training and career services in software engineering, digital marketing, and design.

+[Programming Fundamentals with Python](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022) course explores the essential ideas in programming that form the cornerstone of the professional modules' successful and high-quality learning.
+Using more advanced programming techniques and structures, such as lists, dictionaries, objects, and classes, students build on their expertise from the [Programming Basics course](https://softuni.bg/courses/programming-basics).

 All courses can be found [here](https://softuni.bg/trainings/opencourses)